crate/cratedb-guide/docs/ingest/etl/index.md

   dbt is an SQL-first platform for transforming data in data warehouses using Python and SQL.
 The data abstraction layer provided by dbt-core allows the decoupling of the models on which reports and dashboards rely from the source data.
+- {ref}`dlt`

+  dlt is a popular production-ready Python library for moving data:
+  Think ELT as Python code.

 - {ref}`flink`